Pope Pius XII: Post-World War II

-Pius XII was an anti-communist.As he sought to secure resources from abroad to aid post-war recovery, believing deprivation fuelled political agitation, so he also sought to influence Italian politics.
+Pius was an anti-communist.As he sought to secure resources from abroad to aid postwar recovery, believing deprivation fueled political agitation, so he also sought to influence Italian politics.
 In January 1948, Luigi Gedda, of Italy's Catholic Action movement, was called to the Vatican as the election campaign for the first parliament of Italy's post-fascist republic was underway.

-Pius XII was rather distrustful of Alcide de Gasperi and Italy's Christian Democrats, considering the party indecisive and fractious – reformist currents within it particularly, which tended to the moderate Left – represented by the Sicilian priest Luigi Sturzo for example – he considered too accommodating to the Left.
-On the eve of the 1952 local elections in Rome, in which again the Communist and Socialist parties threatened to win out, he used informal connections to make his views known.
-Pius XII stated that the war against Communism was a holy war and excommunicated members of the Italian Communist Party.
-Having decided to encourage the Christian Democrats to consider a political alliance with the Rightist parties as part of an anti-left coalition, he asked the Jesuit, Father Riccardo Lombardi, to speak with de Gasperi to consider such an alliance – an electoral alliance with those even of monarchist and neo-fascist tendencies -including the Italian Social Movement.
-Adopting a domino theory he warned that, if "the Communists win in Rome, in Italy, it will cast a shadow on the entire world: France would become Communist, and then Spain and then all of Europe."

-Pius XII urged Chinese Catholics to resist the People's Republic of China government.
+Pius was distrustful of Alcide De Gasperi and Italy's Christian Democrats, considering the party indecisive and fractious – reformist currents within it particularly, which tended to the moderate Left – represented by the Sicilian priest Luigi Sturzo for example – he considered too accommodating to the Left.
+On the eve of the 1952 local elections in Rome, in which the Communist and Socialist parties threatened to win out, he used informal connections to make his views known.
+Pius stated that the war against Communism was a holy war and excommunicated members of the Italian Communist Party.
+Having decided to encourage the Christian Democrats to consider a political alliance with the Rightist parties as part of an anti-left coalition, he asked the Jesuit Father Riccardo Lombardi to speak with De Gasperi to consider such an alliance – an electoral alliance with those even of monarchist and neo-fascist tendencies — including the Italian Social Movement.
+Adopting a domino theory, he warned that if "the Communists win in Rome, in Italy, it will cast a shadow on the entire world: France would become Communist, and then Spain and then all of Europe."
+He also urged Chinese Catholics to resist the People's Republic of China government.